bkfox/aircox/notes.md

         - calendar
         - article list with the focus
             -> set html attribute based on values that are public
-    - tags: allow tags_url route QCombine
+    - rename qcombine.FakeModel -> GenericModel?

 - website:
     - diffusions: